iobroker-community-adapters/ioBroker.tankerkoenig/docs/en/doc_tankerkoenig_en.md

 ##  Datapoints
 The datapoints are created dynamically, that is, when you create a station, datapoints are created for it (maximum 10 stations).
-When you delete a station, the datapoints that are no longer needed are also deleted.
 ![alt text](../img/tankerkoenigNewDP.png "Screenshot Settings") Under the different fuel types the following datapoints are created:
 * `feed` (price with three decimal places as number)
 * `short` (price with two decimal places (unrounded) as string)
 * `3rd` (third decimal place of the price to represent the superscript in VIS)
-* `combined` (ready HTML formatted with price and superscript third decimal place or if necessary opening status ["closed"/"not found"] for easy display with VIS HTML widget)
+* `combined` (ready HTML formatted with price and superscript third decimal place or if necessary opening status [`closed`/`not found`] for easy display with VIS HTML widget)

+Under each fuel type there is another folder `minmax` in which the data points for the min and max prices of the gas station are created.
+They are stored only for one day and will be set to 0 and refilled the next day.

 In addition, five data points are created on in the respective station:
 * `discount` (discount in Euro / percent as number)